ucsd-cse131-s18/pa2-grading/index.md

 #### Error handling with assembly

-We will be also asking you to handling errors in the compilation of the program.
+We will be also asking you to handling errors during the runtime of the program.
 The only errors you will need to check here are:

 - `-`, `+`, `*`, `<`, and `>` should raise an error (by printing it out) with